maimunarahma/Mysql-and-PostgreSQL/README.md

-# 📘 My Study Notes: React.js Basics
+# 📘 My Study Notes: MySQL vs PostgreSQL

 *A self-learning guide to strengthen understanding of React and frontend concepts.*